mroam/learnOpenGL/README.md

 * Highly recommended [open.gl tutorial for openGL 4](http://open.gl) with minimal use of other libraries. (requires SFML, [glfw](http://www.glfw.org/) or SDL for creating the context and handling input; [Glew](http://glew.sourceforge.net) to use newer OpenGL functions; SOIL for textures; [glm](http://glm.g-truc.net/) for vectors and matrices.

 * http://github.com/opengl-tutorials/ogl (originally at http://www.opengl-tutorial.org/) shows “modern” opengl (version 3.3 and up, which mac 10.9 runs, according to the “[Capabilities](http://developer.apple.com/opengl/capabilities/index.html)” page of [Apple’s OpenGL Info](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/OpenGL-MacProgGuide/opengl_intro/opengl_intro.html).
-Note: as of 2015 oct 28, their first 12 tutorials on github “work on mac” (and seem to need glew, [glfw](http://www.glfw.org/), and [glm](http://glm.g-truc.net/) libraries/frameworks)
+Note: as of 2015 oct 28, their first 12 tutorials on github “work on mac” (and seem to need [Glew](http://glew.sourceforge.net), [glfw](http://www.glfw.org/), and [glm](http://glm.g-truc.net/) libraries/frameworks)

 * [Durian opengl tutorial](http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Table-of-Contents.html) with good explanations of pipeline and line-by-line explanation of code (oops, I typed “line-by-lie”) but seems to be using old opengl 2 rather than the 3 or 4 that we’re able to do now.